The Magnificent Seven

 The pleasures of Don’t Breathe are that of Tom and Jerry, Bugs and Daffy, of kinetic characters felled when they become victims of their own momentum.
 Like all of Raimi’s best films (which Don’t Breathe can only stalk behind, but at least it doesn’t slander them), this work’s wicked perplexity is that of people in a muddle of ostensibly contradictory emotions who suddenly reach the demented epiphany that terror and bedevilment are mutually constitutive rather than exclusive.

 That achievement is appreciated, since the film’s social musings are specious and neutered at best, ignorant at worst.
 While the set design within the veteran’s house (where most of the action occurs) is a dynamite rendering of impoverishment as a rotted-out coffin to die in, the film is totally non-committal with its vague attempts to characterize the cartilage that links the various buildings of a city devoured by capitalism.
-The Detroit setting is more a matter of fact than a question to peruse or a tombstone to shape the contours of.
+The Detroit setting is more a matter of fact, a mere ornament, than a question to peruse or a tombstone to shape the contours of.
 Worse, though, is the indifferent attempts at “back story” – the bane of almost every modern genre film – that implies a work attempting to bite off more than it can chew.

 Although devoid of anything resembling class, Alvarez clearly at least knows his stuff, staging intermezzo upon intermezzo of prickly, anarchic abandon, reined-in just enough by the catharsis-defying narrative to tighten the bolts on your skin until the film bleeds with mortal fear.
 Sure, his camera isn’t exactly applying the rules of guerilla warfare to throw a Molotov cocktail toward the regulations of cinema, nor is the demonic use of silence and negative sound space in the film exactly concocting some kind of aural terrorism.
 But everything that’s here is – within its own limits – worthwhile.
 Call it (funny)bone chilling.